Xilinx/VMC_Help/HDL/fft_ssr/README.md

 #### Bypass Reordering

+The FFT algorithm reorders the samples during processing such that data input in natural order is output in reversed order.

-If Input Reorder bypassing is disabled, then the module takes N samples in natural input order and outputs them in natural transposed order.
+If Input Reorder bypassing is enabled, then the module takes N samples in natural input order and outputs them in natural transposed order.
-If it is enabled, the output of the FFT block will be ordered in bit/digit reversed order.
+If it is disabled, the output of the FFT block will be ordered in bit/digit reversed order.

-If Output Reorder bypassing is disabled, then vector FFT Produces Natural Output Order.
+If Output Reorder bypassing is enabled, then vector FFT Produces Natural Output Order.

 #### Block RAM_THRESHOLD